Where does bonsai come from?

 1368-1644 after Christ

 Since the end of the Ming Dynasty, individual trees and bowl landscapes have been referred to as penjing for the first time.
-A number of books were also written during this period.
-The very popular Chinese landscape painting gave new impetus to penjing art at that time.
-They were referred to as “three-dimensional paintings” or “living sculptures” and were usually around half a meter in size, so that they could fit on a small tea table – and were considered particularly valuable.
+A number of books were also written during this time.
+The very popular Chinese landscape painting gave new impetus to Penjing art at the time.
+They were referred to as “three-dimensional paintings” or “living sculptures” and were usually about half a meter tall, so that they could fit on a small tea table – and were considered particularly valuable.

 1644-1911 after Christ